EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - Shared Access Signatures are signed URIs that include tokens and contain query params.
 There are user delegated (on bealf of the user), service delegated (for use with a storage account) and account sas (for use with storage account service level)
 - User a SAS when clients do not have their own permissions to access your services, such as file storage
 - Also used to move blobs around or to copy files to blobs or files to different storage accounts
+- SAS tokens are used to authenticate to Event hubs, in which situation they can be given three roles Data Owner, Data Sender and Data Receiver
+    - In this situation, you can still use Identity

 APIM
 - Mangement utilities for APIs, comprised of three major components, API Gateway (send and recieve calls), management plane (provision services, do scheme things, restrict access) and developer portal (Read doco, generate API keys)